-PR campaigns are a brilliant way to help businesses stand out from the crowd and 2017 certainly didn’t disappoint.
+PR campaigns are a brilliant way to help businesses stand out from the crowd.
+We've picked out some of our favourites.
 From fun and successful campaigns such as Lucozade’s contactless bottles giving Londoners free tube travel and Virgin Media’s giant trampoline bed in King’s Cross Station, to those which didn’t quite go as planned such as Krispy Kreme failing to deliver the 36,000 free doughnuts to Londoners and Pepsi’s controversial advert with model Kendall Jenner.

 Yet whether these PR campaigns were successful or not small businesses can still learn and take inspiration from their ideas and execution.

 Guinness Doughnut for St Patrick’s Day